 6 Best Practices for Product Compliance Management

-Manufacturers must meet product compliance requirements to sell products in markets around the world, but the process can be complex and resource intensive.
+Manufacturers must meet product compliance requirements to sell products in markets around the world, but the process can be complex and resource-intensive.
 While there are several challenges associated with product compliance, following industry best practices helps simplify the process.

-#1: Find Appropriate Documentation
+#1: Find documentation online

-Reaching out to the most relevant department with information requests helps save time for you and your suppliers.
-For example, contacting the supplier via purchasing or sales may not be the most effective route.
-Quality, compliance, and engineering departments are better suited to fulfill the request in a timely manner.
+For example, contacting the supplier via the purchasing or sales department may not be the most effective route.
+Quality, compliance, and engineering departments are better suited to fulfill the request promptly.
 Suppliers may also have a specific email address for compliance requests.

-#2: Accept Data in Multiple Formats
+#2: Accept data in multiple formats

+Accepting evidentiary compliance data in any format available greatly reduces the supplier’s effort, yielding a higher response rate and lower turnaround time.
 Some suppliers may have company policies that prohibit them from completing customer-submitted forms, while others may not have adequate internal capabilities to complete custom forms.

 Examples of commonly used formats for compliance information include:

-• Test reports - Generated by 3rd party laboratories to show the presence or absence of specific substances.
+• Test reports – Generated by 3rd party laboratories to show the presence or absence of specific substances

-#3: Compile and Organize Compliance Data
+#3: Compile and organize compliance data

 Evidentiary documentation accumulates quickly during a robust compliance effort.
 Once the necessary compliance information has been collected and analyzed, it should be compiled and organized.
+To effectively utilize documentation already on file, it is necessary to have a compliance system in place that can house documentation and associate the documentation to specific purchased parts.

 Finally, accurately tracking all engineering changes (ECs) and drawing reviews (DRs) also helps make managing product compliance much easier.
 It’s beneficial to try and verify the compliance of new product components before introducing them through an engineering change or new part addition.

-#5: Understand Your Markets
+#5: Understand your markets

 • Confirm that all documentation can be tied back to your product